 That includes a growing number who teach at golf courses, golf schools and elsewhere in South Carolina.
 Consider that, of the top six SC instructors as ranked by Golf Digest, four are women.

-Among those: Dana Rader, a longtime Charlotte instructor now teaching at Sea Pines Resort on Hilton Head; Krista Dunton, at Berkeley Hall Club in Bluffton; and Patti McGowan, head golf coach at Converse College in Spartanburg.
-All rank in Golf Digest’s “Top 50 Women Instructors.”
-Abby Welch, who works at Kiawah Island Resort, is ranked among “America’s Top 40 Teachers Under 40”; Meredith Kirk, instructor at the Dustin Johnson Golf School in Myrtle Beach, was a Top 40 under 40 in 2015-16.
+Among those: Julie Cole, who served as director of instruction and managing partner of the Dana Rader Golf School in Charlotte, now teaches at Sea Pines Resort on Hilton Head; Krista Dunton, at Berkeley Hall Club in Bluffton; and Patti McGowan, head golf coach at Converse College in Spartanburg.
+All rank in Golf Digest's "Top 50 Women Instructors."
+Abby Welch, who works at Kiawah Island Resort, is ranked among "America's Top 40 Teachers Under 40"; Meredith Kirk, a nationally ranked LPGA Class A Teaching Professional, was a Top 40 under 40 in 2015-16.

 As for Preisinger, she takes a back seat to no one, male or female, for both talent and tenure.
 In 2017, she was named the LPGA's National Teacher of the Year for the second time in her career.
 The first time was in 1998 - nearly two decades ago.